akshayaachu5169/Manual-testing-project/README.md

 # Manual-testing-project
-This project contains Guru99 bank project.
-The Guru99 Bank project aims to provide net banking facility to its customers.
+This project focuses on creating and executing test cases for internet banking features, and preparing defect reports to ensure software quality.
 This project was completed using combination of manual testing techniques and test management tools (jira).
 # Template
 Test scenarios,